aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.9.rst.txt

     before being defined or given a value.

     Likely cause based on the information given by Python:
-        In your program, the unknown name is 'cost'.
+        In your program, the unknown name is 'something'.

     Execution stopped on line 6 of file 'TESTS:\except\test_name_error.py'.

        4: def test_name_error():
        5:     try:
-    -->6:         cost  # wrote from math import * above

-    Perhaps you meant to write one of the following:
-        Global variable: 'cos', 'cosh'
+    -->6:         this = something

 NameError - 2